aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

 #### Custom networking

 This pattern allows you to conserve routable IPs by scheduling Pods inside dedicated additional subnets.
 While custom networking will accept valid VPC range for secondary CIDR range, we recommend that you use CIDRs (/16) from the CG-NAT space, i.e. `100.64.0.0/10` or `198.19.0.0/16` as those are less likely to be used in a corporate setting than RFC1918 ranges.

-For more information see [this section](../custom-networking/) of the EKS best practices.
+For detailed information please see the dedicated section for [Custom Networking](../custom-networking/).

 #### Configure CNI environment variables